pedro535/mlopx/README.md

 - **Pipeline definition library (green box)**: Platform-agnostic library to define ML pipelines.
 - **Placement system (red box)**: System that listens for pipeline submissions, schedules them, places their tasks on available nodes in a cluster, and triggers their execution.

-The definition library is intended to be used by users to define their own ML pipelines, while the placement system is intended to be deployed alongside an existing MLOps platform to handle the scheduling and placement of the submitted pipelines.
+The placement system is intended to be deployed alongside an existing MLOps platform to handle the scheduling and placement of the submitted pipelines.

 <img src="images/architecture.png" alt="architecture"/>